 There is a small beach just outside the village, called Loutra.
 Other places to swim close by are Agii and Vagia.
 The coast of Souvala follows the configuration of the northern morphology of the island: most of the beaches have shallow waters with sandy bottoms.

 The name of the town is derived from the man-made underground water tanks including the ancient cisterns found in the rocks near 'Thermae', nowadays called 'Loutra'.
-These are the mineral water springs located to the eastern edge of the town and have been known since antiquity.
-The spa with its mineral laden waters is one of the best known in Europe.
+These were the mineral water springs located to the eastern edge of the town and have been known since antiquity.
+The spa with its mineral laden waters was one of the best known in Europe.
 Its curative powers extend to the treatment of arthritis, rheumatism, skin and digestive problems.
-Unfortunately in recent years the spa has been closed but we hope it will be opened again.
+Unfortunately the spa has been closed for years now.

 The town - earlier called Aegena - has existed as a settlement since before Byzantine times.
 During the 900 year period from 900 to 1800 AD Souvala dealt with most commercial traffic when the pirates forced the people inland to the hillside village of Palaiochora.
 When Palaiochora was the capital of Aegina, it was Souvala that served all the sea traffic of the island.
 Souvala was for the first half of the 20th Century, the main port of Aegina exporting products such as grapes, sponges and carob.